Shinanaide/melody/README.md

 # melody
-Discord Bot for taking song requests to play from YouTube
+Discord Bot for playing YouTube song requests in a playlist